Last Updated on

 Both brands utilize similar strategies to explode on the scene, centered around engagement at all costs – and their apps are a core part of their success.

-While the goal for your brand might not be to launch the next Shein or Temu, there’s a lot you can learn about the tactics used by these brands, which draw on basic human psychology to draw people in and keep them as engaged, long-term customers.
+While the goal for your brand might not be to launch the next Shein or Temu, you can learn a lot about the tactics used by these brands, drawing on basic human psychology to attract shoppers and keep them as engaged, long-term customers.

 Disrupting the eCommerce market